MominAhmed123/MominAhmed123.github.io/index.md

 <div style="display: inline-block; padding: 3px; border: 1px; color: #60c17d ; border-radius: 1px;">
   <h3 style="margin: 0;">Coding</h3>
 </div>
+  I was working as a AI Engineering Intern at MindPlus AI Limited over the winter of 2024-2025.
+Here I worked a lot with computer vision using python and particularly gained hands on experience in important python libraries such as PyTorch.
+To put it briefly, my job was the take OCT eye scans and compile them using different projection methods to obtain a decent B scan.
+After that, I developed AI models (UNets) for blood vessel segmentation.
+Lastly, I studied the effeciency of the model, tunning it and adding extra features for increasing frequency.
+Overall, it was a great experience and I got to learn many valuable things.

-  I have a fair bit of informal experience as I've worked on a few projects.
+  I also have a fair bit of informal experience as I've worked on a few projects.
 I usually just work on something when I have a reason to - instead of just doing it for the sake of building a portfolio.

   Refer to "Projects" section to learn more about them.
 You can also check some of them out on github.